 There are four main partner universities that contribute towards this joint degree programme.
 You will be enrolled as a student at three partner universities for the duration of the programme.
 Other universities contribute to the programme in an associate context.
 Full details of each institution are available on our website.

 Students who successfully complete this programme of study will be awarded an International Master Security, Intelligence and Strategic Studies (from University of Glasgow, Dublin City University or University of Trento and Charles University)

-This is a particularly international programme with students coming from Europe, Asia, Middle East, Africa, North America, South America and Australiasia.
+This is a particularly international programme with students coming from Europe, Asia, Middle East, Africa, North America, South America and Australasia.
 You can be assured that your studies will be among a truly international student group.
 We have received applications from over three quarters of all countries in the world, made offers to nearly two thirds of all countries, and taught to nearly one third of all nationalities on the IMSISS programme so far.

 Please note that this programme only officially started in 2017.
 However, we have been running a similar double degree upon which IMSISS has been built since 2015.
 We do not yet have a graduated cohort.
 In terms of careers we expect graduates to follow a similar path/success as our graduates from our respective 1-year MSc Global Security (Glasgow), MA International Security and Conflict Studies (DCU) and MA in International Security Studies (Charles) programmes.
 Recent graduates from previous cohorts have tended to build careers in national/international government/civil service, NGOs, private security sector, media, armed forces, business related activities (i.e. risk analysis) or remain in education and do a PhD.